Sealy Soybean Crib Mattress Review

 You probably know that we have a strong preference against vinyl mattress covers.
 We do realize it has some benefits - namely waterproof and stain resistant - but we do not like the risk of any chemical off-gassing.

 The mattress is also made in the USA and has a lifetime warranty to protect you against any defects related to craftsmanship.
-Given the vinyl cover and its vulnerability to cracking and tearing, it's likely this mattress will last your family only a couple years, especially if you live in a relatively dry are of the country (like Arizona, Nevada, etc).
+Given the vinyl cover and its vulnerability to cracking and tearing, it's likely this mattress will last your family only a couple of years, especially if you live in a relatively dry area of the country (like Arizona, Nevada, etc).

 We do appreciate that the core of this mattress is covered with a layer of batting that helps increase comfort.